scraed/2026/_posts/2026-04-27-rethinking-diffusion-Langevin.md

 Now we have demonstrated that **reverse diffusion**—the dual of the forward process—can generate image data from noise.
 However, this requires access to the score function $\mathbf{s}(\mathbf{x}, t) = \nabla_{\mathbf{x}} \log p_t(\mathbf{x})$ at every timestep $t$.
 In practice, we approximate this function using a neural network.
 In the next section, we will explain how to train such score networks.

-# Training the Diffusion Model
+# Maximal likelihood Training of Diffusion Models

 Training the reverse diffusion process involves addressing two fundamental questions: (1) What mathematical quantity should we model, and (2) What objective function should guide the training?